python-sprints/pandas-mentoring/SURVEY.md

 - Other

 ### 2.2.
 What is your job role?
+- Developer / Programmer Architect
+- Team Lead
+- Data Analyst
+- Data Scientist
+- Technical Support
+- Systems Analyst
+- CIO / CEO / CTO
+- QA Engineer
+- Product Manager
+- Business Analyst
+- DBA
-- (open question)
+- Other

 ### 2.3.
 For how long have you kept this job role?
-- Less than 1 year
-- 1–2 years
-- 3–5 years
-- 6–10 years
-- 11+ years
+- (open question)

 ### 2.4.
+How many years of experience do you have in an IT position?
+- (open question)

+### 2.5.
 Which of the following industries best describes your company's business?
 - Information Technology / Software Development
 - Science / Education / Training
 - Accounting / Finance / Insurance